How much of your freelance income is actually yours?

 How freelancer taxes work in the UK

-Income Tax starts with a personal allowance of £12,570 — you pay nothing on that.
-Above it, you pay 20% (basic rate) up to £50,270, then 40% (higher rate) on income above that.
+Income Tax starts with a Personal Allowance of £12,570 — you pay nothing on that slice.
+Above it, you pay 20% (basic rate) up to £50,270, 40% (higher rate) up to £125,140, then 45% (additional rate).
+The Personal Allowance also tapers above £100,000: you lose £1 of allowance for every £2 you earn over that.

 | Band | Rate |